 Eligibility for grants is more restrictive.
-The candidate’s income is considered, and persons must have income under 200% of the Federal Poverty Level (FPL).
+The candidate’s income is considered, and applicants must have income under 200% of the Federal Poverty Level (FPL).
 In 2023, that equates to a maximum of $2,430 a month in income for an individual.

 Through the PATF loan program, two types of loans are available: